 6-7 Chandos Place, Covent Garden, London WC2N 4HU

 £45 per adult – click here to learn more and book.

-Making a name for itself due to its blush pink interiors, sketch not only wins points for its decor, it also has a top-notch menu.
+Making a name for itself due to its blush pink interiors, Sketch not only wins points for its decor, but it also has a top-notch menu.
 The gorgeous room, designed by artist David Shrigley and designer India Mahdavi, has a quintessential, classy charm that perfectly complements the fine delicacies and drinks.

-On the menu are 2 tiers of cakes, including French pastries and miniature chocolate gateaux, comte cheese toasties and caviar-topped egg sandwiches, and a delightful side of pink marshmallows to match the surroundings.
+On the menu are 2 tiers of cakes, including French pastries and miniature chocolate gateaux, Comte cheese toasties and caviar-topped egg sandwiches, and a delightful side of pink marshmallows to match the surroundings.
 Champagne is an optional extra so that you can truly toast the occasion.

 9 Conduit Street, Mayfair, W1S 2XG